SQLFTW/sqlftw/README.md

 accepted, but ignored features (no model and serialization):
 - resolving operator precedence in expressions (for now operators of the same tier are just parsed from left to right; will be implemented later)
-- regular comments inside statements (comments before statement are collected and conditional comments are parsed)
+- regular comments inside statements (comments before statement are collected)
-- optimizer hint comments (ignored)
 - HeatWave plugin features (SECONDARY_ENGINE)
 - `SELECT ...
 PROCEDURE ANALYSE (...)` - removed in MySQL 8
 - `WEIGHT_STRING(...
 LEVEL ...)` - removed in MySQL 8